Steph-Blondet/places-dashboard/README.md

 # Places Dashboard #

 ### Synopsis
-_Places Dashboard_ is a web app that contains a Leaflet map, a slider, and a chart to display the places visited during a specific timeframe.
-When the user moves the slider, the map will mark the places visited, the chart will update the time spent in that specific city/country, and the card will update with information about that trip.
+_Places Dashboard_ is a web app that contains a Leaflet map, a slider, a bar chart, and two pie charts to display the places visited during a specific timeframe.
+When the user moves the slider, the map will mark the places visited, the bar chart will update the time spent in that specific city/country, and the pie charts will update with the days spent in the cities of that country.

 ### Technologies Used